AliGyula/Logo-Interpreter/README.md

  - Pillow

-Implemented all the drawing mechanics except repeat, but nothing else yet.
+Implemented all the drawing mechanics except repeat and label, but nothing else yet.